Pakistan floods cost at least $10 billion, planning minister says | Science-Environment

 India Prime Minister Narendra Modi said he was saddened by the devastation caused by the floods.
 CLIMATE CHANGE VICTIM

-Tens of thousands of families have left their homes for safer places, moved in with their relatives, or to state run camps, while others have been spending nights in the open, waiting for any help, such as tents, food and medicine.
+Tens of thousands of families have left their homes for safer places, moved in with their relatives, or to state-run camps, while others have been spending nights in the open, waiting for help including tents, food and medicine.
 Pakistan has appealed for international help and some countries have already sent in supplies and rescue teams.

 The Canadian government on Monday announced $5 million in funding for humanitarian assistance to Pakistan to deal with the flooding.
 Iqbal also said the world owed Pakistan, which was a victim of climate change caused by the "irresponsible development of the developed world."